Home

 5. Eating too many acid-forming foods like flesh meats, dairy products, flour products, salt, sugar, and caffeine can pull calcium out of your bones.

-Because of the many variables that can affect how well you absorb calcium into your blood and maintain the strength of your bones and teeth, it is practically impossible to provide an accurate recommended daily allowance of dietary calcium for different age groups.
+Because there are many variables that can affect how well you absorb calcium into your blood and maintain the strength of your bones and teeth, it's difficult to provide recommended daily allowances for different age groups.

-There are, however, a few concrete steps that you can take to promote healthy calcium and bone status:
+There are, however, a few concrete steps that you can take to help ensure adequate calcium intake and optimal bone and dental infrastructure:

 1. Strive to eat some of the calcium-rich foods listed above on a regular basis.
 Don't forget to apply principles of how to eat for optimal digestion and assimilation of nutrients.

-3. Ensure that you have a healthy amount of vitamin D in your system by getting some exposure to sunlight and eating foods rich in vitamin D on a regular basis.
+3. Ensure that you have a healthy amount of vitamin D in your system by getting some exposure to sunlight and eating foods rich in vitamin D.

-4. Choose to eat iron-rich and zinc-rich foods before resorting to synthetic supplement forms of iron and zinc.
+4. Choose to eat iron-rich and zinc-rich foods rather than synthetic supplement forms of iron and zinc.

 5. Soak whole grains overnight before preparing them to eat.

-7. Don't use large amounts of flesh meats, flour products, salt, and caffeine.
+7. Don't eat large amounts of flesh meats, flour products, salt, and caffeine.
 Sugar is best avoided completely.

 Please Rate This